 |TOTAL POINTS POSSIBLE:

 Late Work Policy:

-- No late work accepted for Smartbook Chapter assignments since they are open for completion on the first day of class.
+- No late work accepted for Smartbook Chapter homework assignments since they are open for completion on the first day of class.
 Don’t procrastinate.

 - Late Lab Muscle Assignments have a 5 point deduction per day late.